OutSystems/docs-product/src/develop/ui/patterns/web/controls/togglebutton.md

 ---
 tags: runtime-traditionalweb;
-summary: ToggleButton prompts end users to choose between two states.
+summary: The Toggle Button UI Pattern prompts end users to choose between two states.
 ---

-# ToggleButton
+# Toggle Button

 Prompts end users to choose between two states.

 Use the Toggle Button and prompt end users to choose between two incompatible states, selecting a preference.
 There is always a default value as toggles are digital on/off switches.

-**How to use**
+**How to use the Toggle Button UI Pattern**

 After placing the Block on your Web Screen, drag a checkbox inside the placeholder and the pattern will automatically use it.

-1. Drag the ToggleButton pattern into the preview.
+1. Drag the Toggle Button pattern into the preview.

 1. Set a variable of type Boolean to the checkbox.